 019 Elementary Education (Subtest II)

-Take one content-specific exam for each endorsement subject area (Not recommended):
+Take one content-specific exam for each endorsement subject area:

 028 Middle School English Language Arts